 Because strict liability crimes, such as the statute at issue here, allow for punishment without a finding of criminal intent, their application must be carefully circumscribed.
 See In re D.B.
-2011 WL 2274624 (Ohio Sup Ct) (holding that when a similar strict liability statute is applied to minors the statute is intended to protect, arbitrary and discriminatory enforcement is encouraged).
-The historic foundation for strict liability rape statutes does not support the charging and prosecution of Cullen here.
+2011 WL 2274624 (Ohio Sup.
+Ct.) (holding that when a similar strict liability statute is applied to the same children the statute is intended to protect, arbitrary and discriminatory enforcement is encouraged).
+The historic foundation for strict liability rape statutes does not support Cullen's prosecution here.
 Carpenter, supra at 333.
-The statute at issue in this appeal was enacted with precisely the above justifications in mind - to punish the defendant who had assumed the risk of engaging in sexual activity with a young person, and to protect a societal interest - the well-being of our children.
-See People v Cash, 419 Mich at 242.
+The statute at issue was enacted with precisely the above justifications in mind - to punish a defendant who had assumed the risk of engaging in sexual activity with a young person, and to protect a societal interest, the well-being of our children.
+See People v.
+Cash, 419 Mich. at 242.
 Courts upholding strict liability rape laws have consistently emphasized that the legitimacy of the statutes rests on the fact that they are designed for the vital purpose of protecting vulnerable children, and that the defendant assumes the risk inherent in engaging in any type of sexual activity with a minor.
-See, e.g., In re Hildebrant, 216 Mich App 384, 387, 548 (1996).2
+See, e.g., In re Hildebrant, 216 Mich.
+App.
+384, 387, 548 (1996).

 The disregard for blameworthiness in strict liability criminal statutes has largely survived legal challenge because of the assumption that the actor can be expected to appreciate and understand that the conduct he is engaging in may be proscribed by statute.
-Carpenter, supra at 333-34; Owens, 724 A2d at 53.
-Thus, the traditional requirement of blameworthiness has been replaced by a different sensibility, one based more on notions that an individual assumes risk for engaging in sexual activity; the individual who engages in sexual conduct with a minor (of a certain age) will be held liable, regardless of whether there was intent to commit the act.
-These statutes render criminal "a type of conduct that a reasonable person should know is subject to stringent public regulation."
-Carpenter, supra at 330, fn.
-90. "Notice" is thus a lynchpin of strict liability statutes; it serves to shift the burden to the more mature adult defendant, who should be
+Carpenter, supra at 333-34; Owens v.
+State, 724 A.2d 43, 53 (Md.
+1999).
+Thus, the traditional requirement of blameworthiness has been replaced by a different sensibility, one based more on notions that an individual assumes risk for engaging in sexual activity; the individual who engages in sexual conduct with a minor (of a certain age) will be held

-2 For example, the Maryland Supreme Court held that the state has an overwhelming interest in protecting children from risks, including both physical and emotional trauma, which outweighs any interest an individual may have in engaging in sexual relations with children near the age of consent.
+1 For example, the Maryland Supreme Court held that the state has an overwhelming interest in protecting children from risks, including both physical and emotional trauma, which outweighs any interest an individual may have in engaging in sexual relations with children near the age of consent.
 See, e.g., Owens v.
-State, 724 A2d 43, 52-53 (Md 1999).
-See also United States v Ransom, 942 F2d 775, 777 (Fed 10, 1991) (the justification for strict liability rape laws is to protect children from sexual abuse, and as such supports placing the risk of mistake as to a child's age on the older more mature person who chooses to engage in sexual activity with one who may be young enough to fall within the statute's purview); Carpenter, supra at 333-36.
+State, 724 A2d 43, 52-53 (Md.
+1999).
+See also United States v.
+Ransom, 942 F.2d 775, 777 (10th Cir.
+1991) (the justification for strict liability rape laws is to protect children from sexual abuse, and as such supports placing the risk of mistake as to a child's age on the older more mature person who chooses to engage in sexual activity with one who may be young enough to fall within the statute's purview); Carpenter, supra at 333-36.

-on heightened awareness that his conduct will be subject to regulation.
+liable, regardless of whether there was intent to commit the act.
+These statutes render criminal "a type of conduct that a reasonable person should know is subject to stringent public regulation."
+Carpenter, supra at 330, n.
+90. "Notice" is thus a constitutional lynchpin of strict liability statutes; it serves to shift the burden to the more mature adult defendant, who should be on heightened awareness that his conduct will be subject to regulation.
 Without this underlying concept of notice, these statutes make little sense: if the individual charged is not aware of the risks, he or she is unlikely to be deterred by a strict liability statute, and unlikely to be properly identified as one in need of rehabilitation or reformation.
 Carpenter, supra at 336.
 As a minor, Cullen can hardly be deemed to have been on 'notice;' and thus his prosecution under a strict liability statute was unconstitutional.